jesseg19/jogz-readme/README.md

+# jogz privacy policy
+This is privacy our privacy policy

-# jogz-readme
+# Delete account request
-This is just the public readme for jogz
+Email: jesse.gross@mygeorgian.ca to have account deleted